philbir/magic-media/README.md

 ### Install using docker-compose

-- TODO: Provider docker-compose sample an manual
+- TODO: Provide `docker-compose` sample an manual
-- TODO: Install on a Raspberry py
+- TODO: Install on a Raspberry Pi
 - TODO: Install on a Synology NAS

 ## Open source